10.4 Dementia Behavior and Redirection Scenario

 BehaviorPossible unmet needCNA response

-Refusing bathCold, modesty, pain, fear, poor timingOffer choices, warm room, explain one step, try later, report refusal
+Refusing a bathCold, modesty, pain, fear, poor timingOffer choices, warm the room, explain one step, try later, report refusal

-Calling out repeatedlyLoneliness, pain, confusion, need for reassuranceCheck comfort, call light, position, toileting, and report changes
+Calling out repeatedlyLoneliness, pain, confusion, need for reassuranceCheck comfort, call light, position, toileting; report changes

 Hitting during careFear, rushed approach, pain, misunderstandingStop if safe, step back, reassure, get nurse help

-Repeating a questionAnxiety or memory lossAnswer calmly, use simple cue or visual reminder
+Repeating a questionAnxiety or memory lossAnswer calmly, use a simple cue or visual reminder

-Sudden severe confusionDelirium, infection, dehydration, medication effect, injuryReport promptly to nurse
+Sudden severe confusionDelirium, infection, dehydration, medication effect, injuryReport promptly to the nurse

 Behavior is communication.
 Shifting weight may mean she needs the bathroom.
-Wearing night clothes may mean she missed morning care or refused it earlier.
+Night clothes may mean she missed or refused morning care.
 Not eating may mean hunger, nausea, dental pain, dislike of the meal, or distraction.
-Before labeling the behavior as wandering or agitation, check basic needs.
-Offer the toilet, food or fluids if allowed, a sweater, glasses, hearing aids, pain report to the nurse, or a quieter place.
+Before labeling the behavior as wandering or agitation, check basic needs: offer the toilet, food or fluids if allowed, a sweater, glasses, hearing aids, a pain report to the nurse, or a quieter place.

 Respect refusal.
-A resident with dementia still has rights.
-If Ms. Carter refuses a bath, the aide should not force it for convenience.
-Try to learn why.
-Is the water cold?
-Is a male staff member present when she prefers female care?
+A resident with dementia still has full rights.
+If Ms. Carter refuses a bath, the aide should not force it for convenience, because forcing care is a form of abuse.
+Try to learn why: Is the water cold?
+Is a male aide present when she prefers female care?
 Is she embarrassed?
 Is the room noisy?
-Offer a partial wash, different time, familiar towel, or another trained staff member if appropriate.
+Offer a partial wash, a different time, a familiar towel, or another trained staff member if appropriate.
 Report refusal and distress to the nurse.

 Sudden behavior change may be delirium rather than usual dementia.
-New confusion, sleepiness, hallucinations, fever signs, urinary symptoms, dehydration, new pain, falls, or rapid decline should be reported promptly.
-A CNA's observation may be the first sign of infection, medication reaction, low oxygen, or another problem.
+Delirium comes on quickly over hours to days and is often reversible, while dementia develops slowly over months to years.
+New confusion, sleepiness, hallucinations, fever, urinary symptoms, dehydration, new pain, falls, or rapid decline should be reported promptly.
+A CNA's observation may be the first sign of a urinary tract infection, medication reaction, low oxygen, or another acute problem.

 Dementia Scenario Exam Rule